ursmal1948/weather_app_fast_api/README.md

 docker-compose down
 ```

-To view the interactive API documentation provided by Swagger UI, run application and navigate to the following URL in your browser:
+To view the interactive API documentation provided by Swagger UI, run application and navigate to the following URL in browser:
 ```
 http://localhost:8000/docs
 ```